Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Results

 \section{Results}

 In initial analyses, we find that demographic cues meaningfully affect model behavior across tasks relative to no cue (Figures~\ref{fig:avg_outcomes} and \ref{fig:avg_outcomes_gender} in the Appendix).
 Moreover, within a given group, different cues yield different average outcomes, indicating that cues are not interchangeable in their effects.
-However, outcome levels alone do not establish whether cues support equivalent demographic inferences, motivating our construct validity analysis.
+However, differences in average outcome levels do not reveal whether cues induce similar patterns of behavioral change across prompts, motivating a more systematic comparison of cue-conditioned responses.